wilrop/ramo/README.md

 # Ramo
-A collection of algorithms and utilities for computing or learning (approximate) equilibria in multi-objective games.
+Ramo is an algorithmic game theory framework offering a collection of algorithms and utilities for computing or learning (approximate) equilibria in multi-objective games.

+Please visit [Ramo's docs](https://ramo.readthedocs.io/) for a complete overview of the framework and its capabilities.

 ## Features
 The main focus of this repository is to develop and maintain different algorithms for learning or computing equilibria in Multi-Objective Normal-Form Games (MONFGs).

 Below we provide a handy table giving an overview of our current algorithms, their type and the equilibrium concept they aim to find.

 | Algorithm                            | Type  | Equilibrium                   |
 |--------------------------------------|-------|-------------------------------|